inaka/elvis_core/doc_rules/elvis_style/ms_transform_included.md

 # Include `ms_transform` for `ets:fun2ms/1`

-The `ms_transform` parse transform must be included when the module uses `ets:fun2ms`.
+The `ms_transform` parse transform should be included when the module uses `ets:fun2ms`.

 > Works on `.beam` files?
 Yes!